Eastern German solidarity tax to be abolished for almost all taxpayers | DW | 14.11.2019

 The tax will be abolished for 90% of taxpayers from 2021.

-6.5% per cent of taxpayers will pay a reduced rate while 3.5% of the wealthiest Germans will continue to pay it at its full rate.
+6.5% of taxpayers will pay a reduced rate while 3.5% of the wealthiest Germans will continue to pay it at its full rate.

 German Finance Minister Olaf Scholz said that the abolition was possible because of how far Germany had come in the years since reunification.